FREQUENTLY ASKED QUESTIONS

 I am already a Thespian sponsor, what is the difference?

-ITS is for the students; FATE is for you Stay up to date with legislation that could affect your programs, learn the latest techniques and curriculum, be aware of how theatre helps not only FCAT but all standardized tests, know that you are not alone as drama is mostly a “one person operation”, learn more about theatre certification and so much more.
+ITS is for the students; FATE is for you Stay up to date with legislation that could affect your programs, learn the latest techniques and curriculum, be aware of how theatre helps meet not only state, school, and district level academic goals, but also supports success on standardized tests.
+Know that you are not alone as drama is mostly a “one person operation”, learn more about theatre certification and so much more.
 ITS and FATE must go hand in hand.
 FATE is what prepares you for your students and helps you help them.

 How do you handle the “drama” that comes with a drama department in order to bring the troupe together?

 The best way is to stop it before it happens.
 Be sure to document the “episodes” as those are usually the students who can come back and haunt you.
 Plan a Leadership Day with your troupe like a mini retreat day.
 Think about eventually doing one in your district.
 It will naturally separate the “Sarah Bernhardt's” because the students will take care of it for you.

 Can you just have parent fundraisers without calling it a Booster Club?